 - Bodily injuries sustained on the job due to dangerous conditions

-- Illness related to your job (ie: if you were exposed to asbestos on your job and that leads to mesothelioma or other lung diseases)
+- Illness related to your job (ie: if you were exposed to asbestos on your job and that leads to mesothelioma or other lung diseases, or COVID-19 in certain situations)

 - Death benefits to families who were financially dependent on the employee who died